 The currency markets are the only desks that provide trading around the clock.
 The clock should always be based on the Greenwich Meantime (GMT) non-daylight saving.
 The institutional traders are based in major financial hubs across the globe, allowing for constant trading, unlike the stock markets.

-Forex Market Open Hours Table
+Forex Trading Hours Table

 The forex timetable for the financial hubs loop around every day.
 The time zones are as follows.